Pig-to-human transplants a step closer after kidney test - NewsBreak

 Surgeons attached the pig kidney to a pair of large blood vessels outside the body of a deceased recipient so they could observe it for two days.
 The kidney did what it was supposed to do — filter waste and produce urine — and didn’t trigger rejection.

 “It had absolutely normal function,” said Dr. Robert Montgomery, who led the surgical team last month at NYU Langone Health.
-“It didn’t have this immediate rejection that we have worried about.”Delta passenger brings own microphone, amplifier to make in-flight announcement about pandemic, video shows
+“It didn’t have this immediate rejection that we have worried about.”Routine traffic stop in Shinnston turns into viral YouTube video and Fairmont man’s arrest

 This research is “a significant step,” said Dr. Andrew Adams of the University of Minnesota Medical School, who was not part of the work.
 It will reassure patients, researchers and regulators “that we’re moving in the right direction.”